-No, no. With limbs that had no feeling, I crawled through the blackness.
+No. With limbs that had no feeling, I crawled through the blackness.
 Bumped into Madre's broken body.
-Pulled a limp head into my lap and pressed my cheek against hers.
+Pulled her limp head into my lap and pressed my cheek against hers.
 "Madre, listen to me."
 Her blood mingled with mine.

 "I am so sorry.
-So sorry.
-Dear Madre, I am so sorry ... " But she wasn't alive, so she couldn't hear me.
+Dear Madre, I am so sorry..."
+But she couldn't hear me.
 The longer I spoke, the colder grew her skin.
 And the longer I held her, the more every inch of me collapsed into oblivion.
-No, no, no. On my lips, over and over again.
 I laid her back to the floor.
-I pushed back to my feet.
-I darted for the door and didn't so much as look back.
-Sorry, so sorry.
-I didn't think about how I'd killed her.
+No. I pushed back to my feet.
+No. I darted for the door and didn't look back.
+No. I didn't think about how I'd killed her.
 I didn't think about Rod either.
 I didn't wonder how long it would be until he was dead or if he'd know I betrayed him or if he'd hate me with his last breath.
 I only ran.
-Far, far away.